 BOOST Pharma – Treating the untreatable

 BOOST Pharma is based on many years of collaborative research from Karolinska Institute in Stockholm with the focus on a novel cell therapy treatment for Osteogenesis Imperfecta.
-The research teams of associate professor Cecilia Götherström and professor Magnus Westgren have shown that that treatment with BOOST Cells greatly enhanced the quality of life for patients suffering from this otherwise extremely debilitating disease.
+The research teams of associate professor Cecilia Götherström and professor Magnus Westgren have shown that treatment with BOOST cells, called BP-1, greatly enhanced the quality of life for patients suffering from this otherwise extremely debilitating disease.

 Osteogenesis Imperfecta